skiptools/skip/README.md

 This command will create a SwiftPM project with three modules: `HelloSkip`, `HelloModel`, and `HelloCore`.
 The heuristics of such module creation is that the modules will all be dependent on their subsequent peer module, with the first module (`HelloSkip`) having an initial dependency on `SkipUI`, the second module depending on `SkipModel`, and the final module in the chain depending on `SkipFoundation`.
 The `Package.swift` file can be manually edited to shuffle around dependencies, or to add new dependencies on external Skip frameworks such as the nascent [SkipSQL](https://source.skip.tools/skip-sql) or [SkipXML](https://source.skip.tools/skip-xml) libraries.

 ## Creating a Dual-Platform Library

-Documentation in progress.

-{% comment %}

-Copied from previous documentation drafts:

 Skip library projects are pure SwiftPM packages that encapsulate common functionality.
 Each of the core Skip compatibility frameworks ([skip-lib](https://source.skip.tools/skip-lib), [skip-unit](https://source.skip.tools/skip-unit), [skip-foundation](https://source.skip.tools/skip-foundation), and [skip-ui](https://source.skip.tools/skip-ui)) are Skip library projects.
 Other commonly-used projects include [skip-sql](https://source.skip.tools/skip-sql), [skip-script](https://source.skip.tools/skip-script), and [skip-zip](https://source.skip.tools/skip-zip).